Floating

 This article will dive into brand loyalty and how your business can use it to connect with your target audience.

-What Is Brand Loyalty in Marketing?
+What is Brand Loyalty in Marketing?

 Brand loyalty is when a consumer chooses to repeatedly buy a product produced by the same company despite competitors’ efforts to entice them.
 For example, some customers will always buy Pepsi while others will buy Coke every time.